• Skip to primary navigation

 As part of the terms of the T-Mobile/Sprint merger – Dish Wireless is building out their own 5G nationwide network to become the 4th carrier.
 In June 2022 they officially launched in 120+ cities with nationwide roaming.

-- We picked up their Netgear Nighthawk M6 hotspot device with a $20/month unlimited data plan.
-It remains to be seen how this options evolves over time, but it might be worth snagging if available in your area to grandfather in.
+• We picked up their Netgear Nighthawk M6 hotspot device with a $20/month unlimited data plan.
+However, they stopped offering this plan in 2023.

 For planning our travels around cellular connectivity, in 2010 we actually wrote an app for that!